1 Principles topenlarge

 The anterior tension band converts tensile forces on the anterior aspect of the knee joint ...

 ... into compression forces at the joint line.
 In the patella, an anterior figure-of-eight wire loop acts as a tension band during flexion of the knee.

 Multifragmentary patellar fractures cannot be fixed with a tension band.
-In order to be able to use a tension band, the posterior articular cortex cannot be comminuted as it must provide a buttress to allow compression.
+To be able to use a tension band, the posterior articular cortex cannot be comminuted as it must provide a buttress to allow compression.

 Choose a wire of sufficient strength to withstand the tensile forces generated in the figure-of-eight loop (1.0 – 1.25 mm diameter).